-This balela salad is a Lebanese chickpea salad that is made of chickpeas mixed with fresh tomato, onions, herbs, and spices.
-It can be enjoyed cold or warm for breakfast, lunch or dinner with your favorite flatbread or part of a mezze.
+Enjoy the delicious fresh flavors of balela salad.
+Made with tender chickpeas tossed with chopped tomato, onions, herbs, and spices.
+It can be enjoyed cold or warm for breakfast, lunch or dinner with your favorite flatbread, pita pocket or part of a mezze.

 This website receives a commission/fee for each purchase bought through the affiliate links on this website.

-Balela salad is a spin-off of traditional balila, a typical Lebanese breakfast food, made up of warmed tender chickpeas (semi falling apart) mixed through spices and topped with olive oil.
+Balela salad is a spin-off of traditional balila, a typical Middle Eastern breakfast food, made up of warmed tender chickpeas mixed with spices and topped with the best quality olive oil.

 How to Pronounce Balela in English?